thatmitchcanter/JustinTV-Twitch-oEmbed/README.md

 ## Usage

-Simply paste in a JustinTv / Twitch URL into the WordPress page/post editor.
+Simply paste in a JustinTV / Twitch URL into the WordPress page/post editor.
 The plugin will automatically embed the URL into the published content.

 ### URL Structures